-- Remove and dispose of Facility related waste material at an approved disposal facility; - Prepare soils as needed (restoration of original grade, de-compaction, soil amendments, etc.), and seed and mulching all disturbed areas.
-Restore disturbed soils per NYSDEC standards and specifications; - Remove the temporary erosion and sediment controls when 80% of natural vegetative cover has been achieved and erosion issues are no longer present; - Submit the NOT to the NYSDEC in accordance with the General Permit.
+- Remove and dispose Facility-related waste material at an approved disposal facility; - Prepare soils as needed (restoration of original grade, de-compaction, soil amendments, etc.), and seed and mulch all disturbed areas.
+Restore disturbed soils per NYSDEC standards and specifications; - Remove the temporary erosion and sediment controls when 80 percent of natural vegetative cover has been achieved and erosion issues are no longer present; and - Submit the NOT to the NYSDEC in accordance with the General Permit.